Last Updated on September 2, 2020 by Maygen

 5. Suunto Spartan Trainer Wrist HR

-If you are a serious swimmer, then look no further than the Suunto Spartan Trainer.
-Suunto devices are extremely accurate fitness trackers targeted towards athletes (or amateur athletes!).
-This device is excellent for tracking swims, cycles, runs, hikes, etc. The best thing about it is that it is extremely lightweight, so it won’t slow you down.
-Although the design is fairly masculine, it’s a favourite amongst women because it is so lightweight.
-It is also resistant to 100 meters, which is quite unique for a swimming watch!
+This device is excellent for tracking swims, cycles, runs, hikes, etc. It’s very lightweight, so it won’t slow you down.
+It’s argued that the design is a little masculine but this purely down to taste.
+It is also resistant to 100 meters, which is unique for a swimming watch!
 You can read our full review of the Suunto Spartan here.

 - Precision is second to none

 - Inbuilt GPS so it can track a variety of activities

 - Good for pool and open water swimming

 - Extremely lightweight so it won’t get in the way of your front crawl

 - 10 hours of battery life when in training mode.
 If battery life is your priority, choose the Fitbit Charge 3 instead.